Diet Pepsi

 Diet Pepsi, also called Pepsi Light in some countries, is a carbonated cola soft drink produced by PepsiCo.
 It is an alternative to Pepsi, containing no sugar, instead using artificial sweeteners (primarily aspartame).
-First test marketed in 1963 under the name Patio Diet Cola, it was re-branded as Diet Pepsi the following year, becoming the first diet cola to be distributed on a national scale in the United States, and they were later expanded overseas.
-In addition to Diet Pepsi, PepsiCo also produces the low-calorie colas Pepsi Max and Pepsi Zero Sugar, both of which were developed after Diet Pepsi.
+First test marketed in 1963 under the name Patio Diet Cola, it was re-branded as Diet Pepsi the following year, becoming the first diet cola to be distributed on a national scale in the United States before expanding internationally.
+In addition to Diet Pepsi, PepsiCo also produces the low-calorie cola Pepsi Zero Sugar, also called Pepsi Max in some areas, which was developed after Diet Pepsi.

 History

 Diet Pepsi was originally test marketed in the United States under the name Patio in 1963.
 Following a positive reception attributed to the shifting dietary habits and preferences among Baby Boomers, the drink was launched nationally as Diet Pepsi the following year.
 It became the first diet cola to be distributed on a national scale in the US.
 The product sold 55 million cases nationally in 1966.

 Distribution of the product has since expanded to other countries around the world.
 Diet Pepsi made its debut in the British market in 1983, where it is also referred to as Pepsi Diet.
 In many markets however, the beverage is or was marketed under the name Pepsi Light instead, including in Italy, Czechia, Poland, Argentina, Spain Greece, Turkey, Russia, Ukraine, and Brazil.
 This is not to be confused with a separate "Pepsi Light" that was introduced in the United States in 1975 as a cola with an added taste of lemon.